AlexPetrov03/Random-Password-Generator/README.md

 ### 2.Password Strength Check:

-Your password's strength is checked based on these points:
+The password's strength is checked based on these points:

 * Does it have uppercase letters?